kashiraja/xhr-progress/README.md

 # xhr-progress.js
 A minimalist progress bar for XHR/AJAX requests that uses same styling as GitHub progress bar.

+# Demo
+This [demo](https://kashiraja.github.io/xhr-progress/examples/admin_dashboard.html) shows how it is possible to use xhr-progress.js in a panel as part of an admin dashboard.

 # Options
 *   parent: Parent element
 *   height: Height [px]